oracle/oci-python-sdk/examples/showoci/README.md

 SHOWOCI is a reporting tool which uses the Python SDK to extract list of resources from your tenant.
-It covers most of OCI components,  Authentication by User or Compute using instance principals, Output can be printer friendly, CSV files or JSON file.
+It covers most of OCI components,  Authentication by User or Compute using instance principals, Output can be printer friendly, CSV files or JSON file with an option to load the CSV files to Autonomous DB.

 **DISCLAIMER – This is not an official Oracle application,  It does not supported by Oracle Support, It should NOT be used for utilization calculation purposes, and rather OCI's official
 [cost analysis](https://docs.oracle.com/en-us/iaas/Content/Billing/Concepts/costanalysisoverview.htm)